-Discovery Laboratories, Inc. (referred to as "we," "us," or the "Company") is a specialty biotechnology company focused on creating life-saving products for critical-care patients with respiratory disease and improving the standard of care in pulmonary medicine.
-Our proprietary drug technology produces a synthetic, peptide-containing surfactant (KL4 surfactant) that is structurally similar to pulmonary surfactant, a substance produced naturally in the lung and essential for normal respiratory function and survival.
-We are developing our KL4 surfactant in liquid, lyophilized and aerosolized dosage forms.
-We are also developing novel drug delivery technologies potentially to enable efficient delivery of our aerosolized KL4 surfactant.
-We believe that our proprietary technologies may make it possible, for the first time, to develop a significant pipeline of products to address a variety of respiratory diseases for which there frequently are few or no approved therapies.
+Discovery Laboratories, Inc. (referred to as "we," "us," or the "Company") is a specialty biotechnology company focused on developing aerosolized KL4 surfactant therapies for respiratory diseases.
+Our proprietary technology platforms include a novel synthetic peptide-containing (KL4) surfactant, that is structurally similar to pulmonary surfactant, and proprietary drug delivery technologies being developed to enable efficient delivery of aerosolized KL4 surfactant.
+Surfactants are produced naturally in the lung and are essential for normal respiratory function and survival.
+We believe that our proprietary technologies may make it possible to develop a pipeline of aerosolized surfactant products to address a variety of respiratory diseases for which there are few or no approved therapies.

-We are initially focused on improving the management of respiratory distress syndrome (RDS) in premature infants.
+Our development programs have been focused initially on improving the management of respiratory distress syndrome (RDS) in premature infants.
 RDS is a serious respiratory condition caused by insufficient surfactant production in underdeveloped lungs of premature infants.
-RDS is the most prevalent respiratory disease in the Neonatal Intensive Care Unit (NICU) and can result in long-term respiratory problems, developmental delay and death.
+RDS is the most prevalent respiratory disease in the neonatal intensive care unit (NICU) and can result in long-term respiratory problems, developmental delay and death.
 Our first KL4 surfactant drug product, SURFAXIN® (lucinactant) Intratracheal Suspension for the prevention of RDS in premature infants at high risk for RDS, was approved by the United States Food and Drug Administration (FDA) in 2012.
-SURFAXIN is our KL4 surfactant in liquid form, and is the first synthetic, peptide-containing surfactant approved by the FDA and the only alternative to animal-derived surfactants currently used in the United States (U.S.).
-SURFAXIN has been commercially available in the U.S. since November 2013.
+Despite significant investments in SURFAXIN, revenue growth was slower than expected.
+In mid-April 2015, after evaluating potential strategic alternatives for SURFAXIN, none of which could be accomplished on acceptable terms within a reasonable period, we announced that we are ceasing the commercialization of SURFAXIN to conserve our resources to advance the AEROSURF® clinical program.

-Premature infants with severe RDS currently are treated with surfactants that can only be administered by endotracheal intubation supported with mechanical ventilation, both invasive procedures that may each result in serious respiratory conditions and other complications.
-To avoid such complications, many neonatologists treat infants with less severe RDS by less invasive means, typically nasal continuous positive airway pressure (nCPAP).
-Unfortunately, a significant number of premature infants on nCPAP will not respond well (an outcome referred to as nCPAP failure) and thereafter may require delayed surfactant therapy.
-Since neonatologists currently cannot predict which infants will experience nCPAP failure, neonatologists are faced with difficult choices in treating infants with less severe RDS.
-This is because the medical outcomes for those infants who experience nCPAP failure and receive delayed surfactant therapy may be less favorable than the outcomes for infants who receive surfactant therapy in the first hours of life.
+Premature infants with severe RDS currently are treated with surfactants that can only be administered by endotracheal intubation supported with mechanical ventilation, invasive procedures that may each result in serious respiratory conditions and other complications.
+To avoid such complications, many neonatologists treat premature infants with less severe RDS using less invasive means, typically nasal continuous positive airway pressure (nCPAP).
+Unfortunately, a significant number of premature infants will respond poorly to nCPAP (an outcome referred to as nCPAP failure) and may require delayed surfactant therapy.
+Since neonatologists cannot predict which infants are likely to experience nCPAP failure, neonatologists are faced with difficult choices in treating infants with less severe RDS.
+This is because the medical outcomes for infants who experience nCPAP failure and receive delayed surfactant therapy may be less favorable than the outcomes for infants who receive surfactant therapy in the first hours of life.

-AEROSURF® is our investigational combination drug/device product that combines our KL4 surfactant with our proprietary capillary aerosol generator (CAG).
-AEROSURF potentially will enable administration of aerosolized KL4 surfactant to premature infants supported with nCPAP, without invasive intubation and mechanical ventilation.
-By enabling delivery of our KL4 surfactant using less invasive procedures, we believe that AEROSURF may address a serious unmet medical need and potentially enable the treatment of a significantly greater number of premature infants with RDS who could benefit from surfactant therapy but are currently not treated.
+AEROSURF is an investigational combination drug/device product that combines our KL4 surfactant with our proprietary capillary aerosol generator (CAG) technology.
+With AEROSURF, neonatologists potentially will be able to administer aerosolized KL4 surfactant to premature infants supported with nCPAP alone, without having to resort to invasive intubation and mechanical ventilation.
+By enabling delivery of our aerosolized KL4 surfactant using less invasive means, we believe that AEROSURF will address a serious unmet medical need and potentially enable the treatment of a significantly greater number of premature infants with RDS who could benefit from surfactant therapy but are currently not treated.
+We recently completed enrollment in an AEROSURF phase 2a clinical trial in premature infants 29 to 34 week gestational age (GA) with RDS and are on track to release the results in mid-May.
+We currently are preparing for the next phase of this clinical program, which will include evaluating the safety and tolerability of aerosolized KL4 surfactant in premature infants 26 to 28 week GA, as well as the planned AEROSURF phase 2b clinical program.